Dear candidates in this article we had provided detailed UPPSC PCS syllabus | UPPCS Prelims & Mains syllabus with the updated exam pattern.

 UPPSC PCS 2021 prelims exam date is also released and as per the official notice, the PCS Prelims 2021 exam is scheduled to be held on 13 June 2021.

-UPPSC had already announced the date of the PCS 2020 prelims exam it is scheduled to be held on 11 October 2020.
+UPPSC had also announced the date of the PCS 2021 mains exam it is scheduled to be held on 03 October 2021.
 So, aspirants, you need to prepare well to crack this exam.

 Dear aspirants for perfect preparation you must well know that “What to prepare” and “How to prepare” to perform best in this exam.